Joel Embiid: 2021–22 season: First scoring title

 On 17 August 2021, Embiid signed a four-year, $196 million extension with the 76ers.
 Embiid missed nine games due to testing positive for COVID-19.
-In his first game back, he scored 42 points and recorded 14 rebounds in a 121–120 double overtime loss against the Minnesota Timberwolves.
+In his first game back, he scored 42 points and recorded 14 rebounds in a 121–120 double-overtime loss against the Minnesota Timberwolves.
 On 6 December, Embiid scored 43 points, grabbed 15 rebounds, and dished out seven assists on 15-of-20 shooting from the field in a 127–124 overtime win over the Charlotte Hornets.

-On 19 January 2022, Embiid matched his then-career high of 50 points, along with 12 rebounds, and three blocks on 17-for-23 shooting from the field, in a 123–110 win over the Orlando Magic.
-On 12 February, Embiid logged his fourth career triple-double with 40 points, 14 rebounds, 10 assists, and three steals in a 103–93 win over the Cleveland Cavaliers.
+On 19 January 2022, Embiid matched his then-career high of 50 points on 17-for-23 shooting from the field, along with 12 rebounds and three blocks, in a 123–110 win over the Orlando Magic.
+On 12 February, Embiid logged his fourth career triple-double with 40 points, 14 rebounds, 10 assists and three steals in a 103–93 win over the Cleveland Cavaliers.
 He became the first Sixers player with a 40-point triple-double since Wilt Chamberlain in 1968.
-On 17 February, Embiid had 42 points, 14 rebounds, and five assists in a 123–120 win over the reigning champions Milwaukee Bucks.
+On 17 February, Embiid had 42 points, 14 rebounds and five assists in a 123–120 win over the reigning champions Milwaukee Bucks.
 On 9 April, Embiid had 41 points, a season-high 20 rebounds, four assists and two steals on 14-of-17 shooting from the field in a 133–120 win over the Indiana Pacers.
-Since the introduction of shot clock in 1954–55, Embiid became the fifth player in NBA history to score at least 40 points and grab 20 rebounds while shooting 80 percent or better from the field, joining former NBA All-Star John Drew and Hall of Famers Charles Barkley, Wilt Chamberlain, and Bob Pettit.
-At the end of the regular season, Embiid was named the NBA scoring champion, becoming the first center to do so since Shaquille O'Neal in 2000, and also the first center to average over 30 points per game since Moses Malone in 1982.
+Since the introduction of shot clock in 1954–55, Embiid became the fifth player in NBA history to score at least 40 points and grab 20 rebounds while shooting 80 percent or better from the field, joining former NBA All-Star John Drew and Hall of Famers Charles Barkley, Wilt Chamberlain and Bob Pettit.
+At the end of the regular season, Embiid was named the NBA scoring champion, averaging 30.6 points per game, becoming the first center to do so since Shaquille O'Neal in 2000, and also the first center to average over 30 points per game since Moses Malone in 1982.
 Embiid also became the first foreign player to win an NBA scoring title and the first Sixer to lead the league in scoring since Allen Iverson won the title for the fourth and final time in 2005.